-Tobacco Packaging and Labeling: One of four authorized pictures and accompanying text warnings must be displayed on 80 percent of the two principal display areas of each tobacco product package.
+Plain packaging is required for all cigarette and roll-your-own tobacco products available for retail sale as of December 21, 2019.
+One of four authorized pictures and accompanying text warnings must be displayed on 80 percent of the two principal display areas of each tobacco product package.
 Warnings must be distributed evenly across each brand and new warnings are to be issued every 12 months.
 Misleading packaging and labeling, including terms such as “light” and “low tar” and other signs, is prohibited.
 Further, each tobacco brand may only possess a single form of presentation.

 This country’s legal measures were reviewed by our legal staff.
 No in-country lawyers or tobacco control experts were consulted for the review.